-Animals are also used to live in a society as the human being.
+Animals are also used to live in a society as a human being.
 There are different methods to differ from one animal from another one by using a name, physical structure, special marks as like as the human being.
 By using these methods usually, the horses can be differentiated or identified.
-As a horse lover and owner, you must have a preliminary idea about the identification of horses.
-The article will give you the brief idea about the methods to know your horses.
+As a horse lover and owner, you must have a preliminary idea about the Identification of Horses.
+The article will give you a brief idea about the easy methods to know your horses.

 Easy Methods of Identification of Horses